hashicorp/consul/website/source/api/kv.html.md

   index is non-zero, the key is only set if the index matches the `ModifyIndex` of that key.

-- `acquire` `(string: "")` - Specifies to use a lock acquisition operation.
+- `acquire` `(string: "")` - Supply a session ID to use in a lock acquisition operation.
   This is useful as it allows leader election to be built on top of Consul.
 If the lock is not held and the session is valid, this increments the `LockIndex` and sets the `Session` value of the key in addition to updating the key contents.
   A key does not need to exist to be acquired.
 If the lock is already held by